1

 頃之,上行出中渭橋,有一人從橋下走出,乘輿馬驚。 於是使騎捕,屬之廷尉。 釋之治問。 曰:「縣人來,聞蹕,匿橋下。 久之,以為行已過,即出,見乘輿車騎,即走耳。」 廷尉秦當,一人犯蹕,當罰金。 文帝怒曰:「此人親驚吾馬,吾馬賴柔和,令他馬,固不敗傷我乎? 而廷尉乃當之罰金!」 釋之曰:「法者天子所與天下公共也。 今法如此而更重之,是法不信於民也。 且方其時,上使立誅之則已。 今既下廷尉,廷尉,天下之平也,一傾而天下用法皆為輕重,民安所措其手足? 唯陛下察之。」 良久,上曰:「廷尉當是也。」

 Soon after, while the emperor was traveling across the Zhongwei Bridge, a man darted out from beneath it, startling the horses of the imperial carriage.
 The emperor ordered his cavalry to seize the man and handed the case over to the Commandant of Justice.
 Shizhi conducted the interrogation.
-He said: "I am a county man who came here, heard the imperial progress, and hid under the bridge.
-I did not dare emerge, and when the imperial carriage passed, my feet were numb and I could not move, so I waited until the procession passed to come out."
-The Commandant of Justice presented his judgment: a single person had violated the imperial procession, and the penalty should be a fine in gold.
-Emperor Wen angrily said: "This person personally startled my horse.
-My horse was gentle and compliant, but if it had been another horse, surely it would have thrown and injured me?
-Yet the Commandant of Justice judges it as only worth gold!"
-Shizhi said: "The law is what the Son of Heaven shares in common with all under heaven.
-Now the law is like this but you make it heavier—this makes the law unbelievable to the people.
+He said, "I am a man from the county who happened to come here.
+When I heard the imperial procession approaching, I hid under the bridge.
+After a long while, I thought the procession had already passed, so I came out.
+When I saw the imperial carriage and escort, I simply ran away."
+The Commandant of Justice submitted his judgment: the man had violated the imperial procession, and the proper penalty was a fine in gold.
+Emperor Wen said angrily, "This man startled my horse in person.
+Fortunately my horse was gentle; if it had been another horse, would it not surely have thrown and injured me?
+Yet the Commandant of Justice judges his penalty to be only a fine in gold!"
+Shizhi said, "The law is something the Son of Heaven shares with all under heaven.
+The law now provides for this penalty.
+If Your Majesty were to make it heavier, the people would no longer trust the law.
 Moreover, at that moment, had Your Majesty ordered his immediate execution, that would have been the end of it.
-Now that it has been sent to the Commandant of Justice—the Commandant of Justice is the fairness of all under heaven—if it tilts once, all under heaven's use of law will become light and heavy.
-Where will the people place their hands and feet?
-Only Your Majesty examine it."
-After a long time, the emperor said: "The Commandant of Justice is correct."
+Now that the case has been sent down to the Commandant of Justice, the Commandant of Justice serves as the standard of fairness for all under heaven.
+If that standard tilts even once, the application of law throughout the realm will become arbitrary in severity.
+Where, then, could the people place their hands and feet?
+Your Majesty, please consider this."
+After a long while, the emperor said, "The Commandant of Justice has judged correctly."

 7